Keenan-Bedenfield/The-Luhn-Algorithm-1/README.md

 # Node.js template

-This is a Node.js project.
+This is a Node.js project with the Luhn Algorithm.

-Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io/p/dashboard).
+## Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io/p/dashboard).

 ## Resources